-The Branch Office(s)/RCCs will begin to evaluate the disaster impact and establish priorities related to life, property and the environment at risk.
-The Branch Manager will coordinate the establishment of priorities with the SERT Leader and/or the Operations Section Chief to ensure consistency between the State EOC and the Branch Offices(s).
-At the direction of the Operations Chief, the State EOC staff will assign inventory and dispatch resources to the Branch Office(s)/RCCs in support of response activities.
+During a SERT Activation the RCCs will begin to evaluate the disaster impact and establish priorities related to life, property and the environment at risk.
+The Incident Commander will coordinate the establishment of priorities with the SERT Leader and/or the Operations Section Chief to ensure consistency between the State EOC and the RCC(s).
+At the direction of the Operations Chief, the State EOC staff will assign inventory and dispatch resources to the /RCCs in support of response activities.
+Shelters will be opened in the affected region.
+If needed, the Deputy General Counsel will assist the NC Governor's Office in drafting a State of Emergency Proclamation to be forwarded to the Governor for signature.

-The Civil Air Patrol, Aerial Reconnaissance Teams (ARTs) and Risk Management will begin an aerial reconnaissance of the disaster area.
-ARTs will coordinate their efforts with the FEMA.
+Once weather conditions allow, the Civil Air Patrol Aerial Reconnaissance Teams (ARTs) will begin an aerial reconnaissance of the disaster area.
+Hazard Mitigation Program Support will coordinate with FEMA, National Geodetic Survey and NCDOT for pre- and post-storm aerial (manned and unmanned) imagery data collection.
 The State EOC determines priorities for immediate assistance using damage reports from the counties and ART information.
 Building and infrastructure inspections must be completed.
 Many concrete and masonry structures may be damaged by the earthquake and could present a danger to officials and civilians.
-When the SERT Leader determines that immediate needs are met, the State EOC and Branch Office(s) will demobilize.